RyanWarner/squint-style/docs/javascript-coding-style.md

 ## Formatting

-* Use lowercase letters in hex codes.
 * Use `'` not `"`.
 * Use `//` for comments, not `/* */`.
 * Always specify leading 0s, like `0.5`.
-* Use longhand values, be explicit and avoid shorthand.
 * Varibles should be written in [CamelCase](http://en.wikipedia.org/wiki/CamelCase) not [snake_case](http://en.wikipedia.org/wiki/Snake_case).

 ## Build Process

-Projects should always have some form a build process to prepare for deployment.
+Projects should always have some form of build process to prepare for deployment.
 Use [Gulp](http://gulpjs.com) to create a `build` or `deploy` task that minifies and concatenates.

 ## Tests